efox12/leaderboard/README.md

 ```

 #### `get_group_data($group,$average_group_size)`
 This function gets important group data.
-This function is called in `multiplier.php`, `renderer.php`, and `index.php`.
+This function is called in `functions.php`, `renderer.php`, and `index.php`.

 It requires the following parameters:
 ```